avantoai/lucid-vision-vision-remix/replit.md

 Backend API infrastructure is set up and running.
 The project is structured for React Native mobile development with a Node.js/Express backend serving API endpoints and a web player for gift meditations.

 ## Recent Changes (October 11, 2025)
+- **Fixed critical meditation library query bug**
+  - Issue: Library was showing no meditations for users
+  - Root cause: Incorrect `.or()` query logic returned ALL gift meditations from ALL users (privacy/security issue)
+  - Fixed to use proper `.eq('user_id', userId)` filter to only return user's own meditations
+  - Added comprehensive error handling and logging to Library screen
+  - Added visual error display with retry button for better debugging

 - **Restructured navigation to make Library the home screen**
   - Removed Home screen from navigation
   - Made Library the default first tab (was second after Home)